mbodm/wingetupd/README.md

 ![wingetupd.exe](screenshot.png)

 ### What it is
 It´s a simple and tiny tool for Windows, named `wingetupd.exe`, used on the Windows command line.
 The tool works on top of the popular Windows-App [_WinGet_](https://docs.microsoft.com/de-de/windows/package-manager/winget).
-The tool uses _WinGet_, to update a specific bunch of packages, on a Windows machine.
+The tool uses _WinGet_, to update a specific user-defined bunch of packages, on a Windows machine.

 When using _WinGet_ to install and update Windows software, `wingetupd.exe` just wanna make your life a tiny bit easier, by updating all your software (or better said: a specific set of software) within a single call.